“A sum can be put right: but only by going back till you find the error and working it afresh from that point, never by simply going on.”

 We hope that new Chief Constable Gareth Morgan will look back on his time with Avon and Somerset and reflect on the sour sans-apology June 12th letter to all IOD pensioners from Julian Kern on behalf of Avon & Somerset Police Pension Authority cancelling what he called the “automatic reviews“.

-Of course the term “automatic review” is an euphemism for holding reviews only for the purpose of discovering whether there has been substantial alteration in degree of disablement.
+Of course the term “automatic review” is an euphemism for holding reviews only for the purpose of discovering whether there has been substantial alteration in degree of disablement, without any pre-consideration as to whether the degree of the pensioners disablement has altered.
 This, as regular readers of these blogs will know, is not a lawful process.
 A review held without first deciding there has been a suitable interval since the previous decision on degree of disablement is unlawful.
-A review, with a decision required by a SMP, held without there first being a process of considering whether there is any evidence of the probability of a substantial alteration is unlawful.
 A review held without any individual consideration of individual circumstances is unlawful.
 A review held with a view to saving money is unlawful.

 The Regulations prohibit anything which might be called an ‘automatic review’.
 The fact that Kern used this phrase, in what we sincerely hope will be the last letter he is allowed to pen for Avon and Somerset Police Pension Authority, sums up all we need to know about the sheer incompetence of the man.
 He knows nothing about the Regulations.